gokubi/policies/README.md

 * [Reporting Guidelines](reporting_guidelines.md): Guidelines for reporting violations of the Code of Conduct.

 Questions or comments?
 Get in touch with Lesley Carmichael (<luxelife@gmail.com>) or Steve Andersen (<steve@gokubi.com>).

+If you want a code of conduct for your home or community, and why the heck wouldn't you, please make a copy and make it your own.